rhfung/p2p-dictionary/README.md

 Documentation
 -------------

-This library needs a lot more documentation.
-I have written documentation for parts of P2P Dictionary in the `doc` directory.
+This library needs a lot of documentation.

 Examples
 --------